 Color Theory in Logo Design

-Using color relationships to evoke emotion and ensure visual harmony.
+Using color relationships to carry meaning and hold visual harmony.

 Color is not decoration

 Color in a logo is information.
-It triggers associations — red signals urgency, blue signals trust, yellow signals attention — and those associations carry into every encounter with the brand.
+It triggers associations.
+Red signals urgency, blue signals trust, yellow signals attention.
+Those associations carry into every encounter with the brand.
 Done well, color is the fastest identifier a brand has.
-Done poorly, it’s the most expensive mistake in a brand system to fix.
+Done poorly, it becomes the most expensive mistake in the system.

 The four color considerations

 1. Meaning.
 Red signals energy, passion, urgency.
 Blue signals calm, trust, authority.
 Green signals nature, growth, health.
 Yellow signals optimism, warning, attention.
 Black signals luxury, gravity, seriousness.
-Designers don’t treat these as rules, but as gravitational tendencies — forces the design pulls against or with.
+Designers don’t treat these as rules.
+They treat them as gravitational tendencies that the design either works with or pushes against.

 2. Harmony.
 When a logo uses more than one color, the relationships matter.
 Complementary colors (opposite on the wheel) create maximum contrast.
 Analogous colors (adjacent) create calm harmony.
 Triadic colors (three evenly spaced) create vibrant balance.
 Split-complementary and tetradic schemes offer controlled tension.
 The scheme chosen tells the viewer what kind of brand they’re looking at.